Readings in World Literature II

 Course Criteria

-This course is only open to incoming UChicago transfer students; please see the Summer Session Incoming Transfer Students page to apply.
+This course is only open to incoming UChicago transfer students.
+For more info, please visit the Summer Session Incoming Transfer Students page.

 This course must be taken alongside HUMA 11000, Readings in World Literature I, as well as an afternoon writing course that runs August 4-September 12, 2025 (no class September 1).